FIVE MOST SURPRISING FINDS

 Perhaps the most alarming dimension of the never-married crisis is its self-perpetuating nature.
 Children who grow up in never-married households are themselves significantly less likely to marry as adults (Wolfinger, Understanding the Divorce Cycle, Cambridge University Press, 2005).
 This is not genetic.
 It is observational.

-A child who has never witnessed marriage — who has never seen two adults commit to each other through difficulty, navigate conflict within a structure of permanence, and model for their children what sustained partnership requires — does not develop the internal template that makes marriage imaginable as a personal possibility.
+A child who has never witnessed marriage — who has never seen two adults commit to each other through difficulty, navigate conflict within a structure of permanence, and model what sustained partnership requires — does not develop the internal template that makes marriage imaginable.
 The institution becomes abstract, theoretical, something that happens to other people in other communities.

-This cycle passes to the next generation through multiple channels simultaneously:
+This cycle passes to the next generation through multiple channels at once.

 The Never-Married Rate Among Black Adults: 1960 to Present